 The ultimate guide to beach driving

-It also opens up your options for fishing, snorkelling, camping and taking holidays.
-There are a number of things that you need to know before venturing onto a beach however, which I will try to cover below.
+Beach driving also opens up your options for fishing, snorkelling, camping and taking holidays.
+There are a number of things that you need to know before venturing onto a beach however, which we’re covering in detail below.

-I have had to pull a number of people out of situations on the beach, mainly because of a lack of experience and knowledge.
-If you are not doing things the way they should be then you damage tracks, vehicles and even people.
+If you are not doing things the way they should be then you damage tracks, vehicles and can even badly injure others.

 Prepare your 4WD for Beach Driving